Embraer E-Jet family: Embraer Lineage 1000

-On 2 May 2006, Embraer announced plans for the business jet variant of the E190, the Embraer Lineage 1000 (type name ERJ190-100 ECJ).
+On 2 May 2006, Embraer announced plans for the business jet variant of the E190, the Embraer Lineage 1000.
 It has the same structure as the E190, but with an extended range of up to 4200 nmi, and luxury seating for up to 19.

-It was certified by the US Federal Aviation Administration on 7 January 2009.
+The Lineage 1000 offers two different engine choices, the GE CF34-10E6 and the more powerful CF34-10E7-B. It was certified by the US Federal Aviation Administration on 7 January 2009.
 The first two production aircraft were delivered in December 2008.

 Undeveloped variants

 Embraer considered producing an aircraft which was known as the E195X, a stretched version of the E195.
 It would have seated approximately 130 passengers.
 The E195X was apparently a response to an American Airlines request for an aircraft to replace its McDonnell Douglas MD-80s.
 Embraer abandoned plans for the 195X in May 2010, following concerns that its flight range would be too short.